DashMedia/PurgeCloudFlare/README.md

 ##Development mode

-MODX will automatically enable development mode when clearing the global cache, this behaviour can be prevented by creating a context setting of `cf_use_dev` and setting it to 0 on any contexts you wish.
+You can make MODX automatically enable development mode when clearing the global cache, by creating a context setting of `cloudflare.use_dev` and setting it to 1 on any contexts you wish. (or the system setting, to make it do this by default)

 Created by Jason Carney - DashMedia.com.au